 • 42 CFR 424.22: physician certification and recertification of need for home health.

 The Balanced Budget Act of 1997 transitioned home health from cost reimbursement to the Home Health Prospective Payment System (HH PPS), paying HHAs a case-mix-adjusted episode rate rather than per-visit.
-The HH PPS substantially curtailed home health spending growth from its prior peak.
+The shift to an episode-based rate was designed to slow the rapid growth in home health spending that had preceded it.

 The Patient-Driven Groupings Model (PDGM) replaced the prior Home Health Resource Group (HHRG) case-mix system with a new methodology built on five components: admission source, timing, clinical grouping, functional impairment level, and comorbidity adjustment.
 PDGM also shortened the payment period from the prior 60-day episode structure to a 30-day period, while keeping the plan-of-care recertification cycle at the longer interval.
-The change moved Medicare home health payment closer to actual resource use and reduced incentives that had encouraged unnecessary therapy visits.
+It was designed to tie payment more closely to patient characteristics and clinical need rather than the volume of therapy visits delivered.

 The homebound requirement: stricter than most families expect